shershen08/vue-styleguide-generator/README.md

  - Clone or download this repo
  - ```npm install```
  - ```node index.js```
- - you should see a simple console output of the 'VueSound.vue' file containing **component name, props, data object and other properties of export default object**.
+ - you should see a simple console output of the 'VueSound.vue' [sample component file](https://github.com/shershen08/vue-styleguide-generator/blob/master/example-components/VueSound.vue) containing **component name, props, data object and other properties of export default object**.

 ### Todos

  - iterate .vue files in given folder
  - Generate html files
  - Parse .md files in the component's folders (if any)